ai-pathashala/aiengineer-website/content/english/post/announcing-model-context-protocol.md

 ---
-title: "A Funky & Eclectic Austin Urban An House Tour"
+title: "Announcing Mastering Model Context Protocol"
-date: 2020-03-14T16:40:24+06:00
+date: 2025-09-27
-# post thumb
-image : ""
+image : "images/post/mcp.png"
-# description
 description: "This is meta description"
-# Taxonomies
-categories: ["travelling"]
+categories: ["book"]
-# post type
-type: "trending" # all type (featured, trending, regular)
+type: "featured"
-draft: false
+draft: true
 ---

 It’s no secret that the digital industry is booming.
 From exciting startups to global brands, companies